Open Letter to Landowners:

 Who are we?

 The ‘Dorset Badger Vaccination Project’ (DBVP) is a group of volunteers who are offering badger vaccination as an affordable alternative to culling.
 As professionally trained vaccinators we are already helping Dorset farmers, cattle and wildlife in the battle against bTB.
-DBVP has people who have been trained by the DEFRA-funded Animal Health and Veterinary Laboratories Agency (AHVLA) in the trapping, vaccination and release of badgers.
+DBVP has people who have been trained by the DEFRA-funded Animal & Plant Health Agency (APHA) in the trapping, vaccination and release of badgers.

 WE ARE ALREADY OFFERING A POSITIVE ALTERNATIVE TO BADGER CULLING TO FARMERS AND LANDOWNERS IN DORSET.